-Create an instance of a class that implements RawFloatWriter 75 and accesses memory of getRegion 76 in the address range described by base, stride, and count.
+Create an instance of a class that implements RawFloatWriter75 and accesses memory of getRegion76 in the address range described by base, stride, and count.
 The actual extent of the memory addressed by the object is stride size of RawFloatWriter count.
 The object is allocated in the current memory area of the calling thread.
+Parameters base The starting physical address accessible through the returned instance.